ankithbjoseph/TeamAA_DAP_JAN2024/report/TeamAA.typ

 == *Data Selection:*
 The initial stage of our project involves selecting appropriate datasets.
 This process requires consideration of various factors like data quality and relevance.
-We use historical pedestrian footfall data which is collected from SmartDublin in CSV format along with historical weather and air quality data, which we gather through APIs from OpenMeteo.
+We use historical pedestrian footfall data which is collected from SmartDublin in CSV format along with historical weather and air quality data, which we gather through APIs from OpenMeteo @Zippenfenig2023 @Hersbach2023 @MunozSabater2019 @Schimanke2021.
 This two approach allows us to combine different types of data therby giving us a clear picture of historical trends.
 This method make sure that we have a rich dataset that captures both the human activity in urban spaces and the environmental conditions they experience.

 == *Storage and Preprocessing/Transformation:*